 We adopted an ensemble-based data assimilation scheme to estimate dust.
 Hence model uncertainty, expressed as background error covariance in the data assimilation algorithm, is estimated from the realizations of the dust fields in an ensemble of MONARCH model calculations.
 The use of an ensemble of model simulations allows the estimation of a flow-dependent background uncertainty that would otherwise be difficult to estimate due to the highly variable nature of dust concentrations.
 We generated a 12-member ensemble using different meteorological initial and boundary conditions, and dust emission schemes, along with additional perturbations in the model emission parameters.
-Such perturbations aim at representing the model uncertainty, mainly in dust emission, which is one of the major contributors to model error (Huneeus et al., 2011), but also in other aspects of the dust cycle where meteorology has a role, such as transport and deposition.
+Such perturbations aim at representing the model uncertainty, mainly in dust emission, which is one of the major contributors to model error (Huneeus et al., 2011).
 The characteristics of each ensemble member are listed in Table S1 and described below.

-The benefit of combining meteorological and aerosol source perturbations is shown in Rubin et al. (2016) and Escribano et al. (2022).
+The benefit of combining meteorological and aerosol source perturbations was showed in Rubin et al. (2016).
 The meteorology in our reanalysis is re-initialized everyday using global reanalyses.
 Our ensemble uses two different meteorological reanalyses as initial conditions at the start of every daily run (at 0 UTC), and as boundary conditions every 6 hours.
 ERA-Interim (Berrisford et al., 2011; Dee el al., 2011) is used in 6 ensemble members and MERRA-2 (Gelaro et al., 2017) together with ERA5 soil information (Hersbach et al., 2020) is used in the remaining 6 members.

 Experiments conducted in Escribano et al. (2021) showed that using different dust emission schemes provides a better characterization of the background covariance than a single scheme with parameter perturbations, due to the large variability in the modelled emissions.
 The ensemble uses three different emission schemes briefly introduced in Sect.
 2, namely MB95 (as in Pérez et al., 2011), G01 (as in Ginoux et al., 2001) and K14 (as in Kok et al., 2014).
 Each emission scheme was used four times (twice in each of the two 6-member groups driven by the different meteorological reanalyses).
 In addition, each of the 12 ensemble members was run with a different value for one or more parameters in the corresponding emission scheme following Di Tomaso et al. (2017).
-Specifically, we perturbed the threshold friction (or threshold wind velocity for one of the emission schemes), which is soil moisture-dependent and determines the friction or wind velocity above which soil particles begin to move in saltation, and the dust emission flux across each of the eight dust model bins.
+Specifically, we perturbed the threshold friction or wind velocity, which is soil moisture-dependent and determines the friction or wind velocity above which soil particles begin to move in saltation, and the dust emission flux across each of the eight dust model bins.
 The threshold friction or wind velocity was perturbed by drawing a multiplicative random factor from a normal distribution with mean 1 and spread 0.4.
 The dust emission flux was perturbed imposing a physical constraint.
 Correlated noise was used across the bins so that noise correlation decreases with increased difference in the normalized cubic radius between the bins; the noise has mean 1 and a standard deviation of 30% of the unperturbed value in each bin.
 These emitted size distribution perturbations used here are analogous to those in Fig. 1 in Di Tomaso et al. (2017) but departing from Kok (2011) instead of D'Almeida (1987).
-The structure of the emission parameter perturbations is temporally and spatially constant.

-4 Assimilated observations
+205 4 Assimilated observations